This book describes the next step of software evolution

 practical steps towards semantic enterprise with greatly simplified and

-and mobile development and would like to become a magician -
+and mobile applications and would like to become a magician -

 Join us at ITU